 Some setup.
 God gives a certain introductory emphasis to those who read the prophecy, and we need to grasp it.
 First, God gave this prophecy during the third year of the reign of Cyrus, king of the Persian Empire (centered in modern Iran).
 Notice chapter 10, verse 1: “In the third year of Cyrus king of Persia a thing was revealed unto Daniel, whose name was called Belteshazzar [his given Babylonian name]; and the thing was true, but the time appointed was long [it involved the distant future]: and he understood the thing, and had understanding of the vision.”

 Daniel recorded that two powerful kings (actually competing kingdoms tied directionally to “north” and “south”) would play an overarching role in Middle East events, all the way to the time of the end.
-These two kings are central to the unfolding of vitally important future events, which culminate before Christ returns!
+These two kings set the stage for the unfolding of vitally important future events, which culminate before Christ returns!

 The remainder of Daniel’s prophecy presents absolutely fascinating knowledge.
-It will be covered in Part 2 of this series, which will appear in the next issue of The Real Truth.
-To learn more in the meantime, read my booklet The Mid-East in Bible Prophecy.
-It examines the Daniel 11 prophecy verse by verse, including events to occur in the very near future.
+To learn more, read my booklet The Mid-East in Bible Prophecy, which examines the Daniel 11 prophecy verse by verse, including events to occur in very near future.